-At the 2016 annual meeting, stockholders will vote on the election of the eleven (11) nominees listed below-Oscar Fanjul, Daniel S. Glaser, H. Edward Hanway, Elaine La Roche, Maria Silvia Bastos Marques, Steven A. Mills, Bruce P. Nolop, Marc D. Oken, Morton O. Schapiro, Lloyd M. Yates and R. David Yost-for a one-year term.
-Lord Lang, our independent chairman, will retire from the Board effective as of the 2016 annual meeting and is not standing for re-election.
-The Board has chosen H. Edward Hanway to succeed Lord Lang as independent chairman.
+At the 2017 annual meeting, stockholders will vote on the election of the twelve (12) nominees listed below-Anthony K. Anderson, Oscar Fanjul, Daniel S. Glaser, H. Edward Hanway, Deborah C. Hopkins, Elaine La Roche, Steven A. Mills, Bruce P. Nolop, Marc D. Oken, Morton O. Schapiro, Lloyd M. Yates and R. David Yost-for a one-year term.
+Mr. Anderson and Ms. Hopkins were appointed to the Board effective September 21, 2016 and January 1, 2017, respectively.
+They appear on the ballot for the first time and were recommended for nomination by the Directors and Governance Committee, having been identified as potential director candidates by a search firm.

-The Board has nominated each of these individuals to serve until the 2017 annual meeting.
+The Board has nominated each of these individuals to serve until the 2018 annual meeting.
 Each nominee has indicated that he or she will serve if elected.
 We do not anticipate that any of the nominees will be unable or unwilling to stand for election, but if that happens, your proxy may be voted for another person nominated by the Board or the Board may reduce its size.
 Each director holds office until his or her successor has been duly elected and qualified or his or her earlier resignation, death or removal.